Mitchell Fineran: 2019 (Samford)

 Entering his sophomore season, Fineran was named to the Preseason All-SoCon First Team and the watch list for the Fred Mitchell Award, which recognizes the top placekicker in FCS, Division II, Division III, National Association of Intercollegiate Athletics (NAIA), and National Junior College Athletic Association (NJCAA) who exemplifies continued community service.

 Continuing to serve as the Bulldogs primary placekicker, he started the 2019 season by making his first seven field goal attempts.
 He recorded his first and only career reception (seven yards) on a fake field goal play against Furman.
-He earned SoCon Player of the Week honors for his kicking performance against the Citadel.
+He earned SoCon Player of the Week honors for his kicking performance against The Citadel.

 His streak of 91 consecutive PATs made over the 2018 and 2019 seasons is the seventh-longest PAT streak in SoCon history.
 His 91 points scored led the Southern Conference for the second consecutive season.
 He also led the Conference in field goals made (15) and field goals made per game (1.5).
 His 2019 performance earned him All-SoCon Second Team honors as well as selection to the 2019 Fred Mitchell Award Top 10 List.
 His sophomore efforts earned him 2019 All-SoCon Second Team honors.
+He was also named to the 2019 Southern Conference Academic Honors List.

 2020-2021 (Samford)

 Entering his junior season, Fineran was named to the Preseason All-SoCon First Team.
-After Samford's season was postponed to the spring of 2021 due to the COVID-19 pandemic, Fineran continued in his role as the Bulldogs' primary placekicker in their abbreviated seven-game season, appearing in every game.
+After Samford's season was postponed, along with the rest of the SoCon, to the spring of 2021 due to the COVID-19 pandemic, Fineran continued in his role as the Bulldogs' primary placekicker in their abbreviated seven-game season, appearing in every game.
 In the first quarter of the Bulldogs' game against Furman, he made a career-long 50-yard field goal en route to a 3-for-3 field goal and 4-for-4 PAT effort.
 He finished the season making 15-of-18 field goals, with a long of 50 yards, and 32-of-33 PATs.
 His 2.14 field goals per game ranked third among all kickers in the FCS.
 His 15 made field goals tied for the most in the FCS.
 His was the third-highest scoring FCS player with 77 points.

-After his junior performance, he was selected to the FCS All-America Second Team and All-SoCon First Team.
+After his junior season performance, he was selected to the FCS All-America Second Team and All-SoCon First Team.